 Sake is an alcoholic beverage made by fermenting rice that has been polished to remove the bran.
 The alcohol content is about 14-16%.
 Mirin is similar to sake, but has more sugar and a lower alcohol content (14% or below)

 Butadon Pork Belly Recipe

-- In a small pot, mix together soy sauce, tsuyu, sake, mirin, and honey.
+- In a small pot, mix together soy sauce, tsuyu, sake, sweet rice wine, and honey.
 Add the garlic, ginger and bring to boil.
 Reduce the heat to low and simmer for 5 minutes.
 Discard the garlic and ginger; set aside.

 - Heat oil in a large heavy bottom skillet over med-high heat.
-Add the onion and cook until they are just softend, about 2-3 minutes.
+Add the onion and cook until they are just softened, about 2-3 minutes.
 Transfer to another plate; set aside.

 - Add the pork belly to the hot skillet and let them sear for 1-2 minute, then turn to the other side and cook for another 1 minute.